PavanRangani/docs/docs/prd/legal-entities/deceased-terminated-legal-entity.md

 - When any individual is expired in real life, it should be marked as Deceased in our system.
 - When Entities other than Individual is closed in a real file, it should be marked as Terminated.
   - E.g. any Partnership firm is closed in real life, it should be marked as Terminated in our system.
 - Deceased and Terminated can be Undo anytime.

 ## Deceased
 ### System Rule
 - When any individual is marked as deceased, system asks for a `Deceased on` date.
-- When any Individual has a Household and user mark that individual as deceased, system will remove the `Household` details, `Scope of Service` and Household team.
-ASA details will remain as it is.
+- When any Individual has a Household and user mark that individual as deceased, system won't remove the `Household` details, `Scope of Service`, `ASA Details` and Household team.
 - It can't be Deceased until it is removed from `Service team` for another entity.

 ### UX Rule